outscale-mgo/osc-diagram/README.md

 # Outscale Diagram

-This project serve as examples for libcloud/diagram, and as a lib to show diagrams of your cloud.
+This project serve as examples for diagram, and as a lib to show diagrams of your cloud.

 ## usage
 just call